History of the European Cup and UEFA Champions League: 1993 – The birth of the Champions League; Marseille attain first title

 The competition was renamed to UEFA Champions League for the 1992–93 season, undergoing some diverse changes of marketing and TV rights thanks to the partnership of UEFA and TEAM Marketing AG.
 The eight teams participating in the league format quarter-finals experienced an approach to match organisation and commercialisation that was very new.

 The reformatting of the competition since the 1992-93 season has coincided with a marked reduction in the diversity of participating countries in the latter stages of the competition, with clubs from only four different countries represented in the semi-finals between 2021 and 2023.

-Marcel Desailly, who won the European Cup with Marseille and AC Milan in consecutive years.
+Marcel Desailly, who won the European Cup with Marseille and Milan in consecutive years.

 Marseille defeated Milan in the 1993 final, and became the first team to win the Champions League and the first European champions from France.
 They were later banned from defending their crown in what was only the beginning of a collapse which arose from domestic match fixing committed by chairman Bernard Tapie.
 The club was eventually stripped of their Ligue 1 championship after it was revealed that Tapie had cooked the club's financial books.